Pharmr/legal/privacy-policy.md

 We strive to provide you with choices regarding the personal information you provide to us.
 We have created mechanisms to provide you with the following control over your information:
 - **Tracking Technologies and Advertising.** You can set your browser to refuse all or some browser cookies, or to alert you when cookies are being sent.
 To learn how you can manage your Flash cookie settings, visit the Flash player settings page on Adobe's website.
 If you disable or refuse cookies, please note that some parts of this site may then be inaccessible or not function properly.
-- **Disclosure of Your Information for Third-Party Advertising.** If you do not want us to share your personal information with unaffiliated or non-agent third parties for promotional purposes, you can opt-out by emailing us at optout@pharmr.app.
+- **Disclosure of Your Information for Third-Party Advertising.** If you do not want us to share your personal information with unaffiliated or non-agent third parties for promotional purposes, you can opt-out by emailing us at admin@mps.health.
-- **Targeted Advertising.** If you do not want us to use information that we collect or that you provide to us to deliver advertisements according to our advertisers' target-audience preferences, you can opt-out by emailing us at optout@pharmr.app.
+- **Targeted Advertising.** If you do not want us to use information that we collect or that you provide to us to deliver advertisements according to our advertisers' target-audience preferences, you can opt-out by emailing us at admin@mps.health.
 - **Right and choices for certain health information.**  You have both the right and choice to tell us to: share information with your family, close friends, or others involved in your care, share information in a disaster relief situation, share your information with health providers outside of our network.
 - **Third parties' collection.** We do not control third parties' collection or use of your information to serve interest-based advertising.
 However these third parties may provide you with ways to choose not to have your information collected or used in this way.
 You can opt out of receiving targeted ads from members of the Network Advertising Initiative ("NAI") on the NAI's website.